 You have the option to use butter or coconut oil.
 If eating dairy free is best for you, opt for coconut oil.
 You can also use olive oil, lard, and even beef tallow!

-We use coconut flour not almond flour so there are no tree nuts in this recipe.
+We use coconut flour, not almond flour, so this recipe has no tree nuts.

 The Best Psyllium Husk Keto Bread Recipe

-- Separate the ingredients by mixing the dry ingredients (psyllium husk powder, coconut flour, baking soda, salt) in a bowl and the wet ingredients (eggs, butter or coconut oil, and hot water) in another bowl.
+- Separate the ingredients by mixing the dry ingredients (psyllium husk powder, coconut flour, baking soda, salt) in a bowl and the wet ingredients (eggs, butter or coconut oil, and hot water) in another bowl.6 tablespoons psyllium husk powder, ¾ cup coconut flour, 1 ½ teaspoons baking soda, 1 teaspoon salt, 8 whole eggs, ½ cup coconut oil, ¾ cup hot water

-- Combine the two bowls together by adding the dry into the wet.
+- Combine the two bowls together by adding the wet into the dry.
 Work quickly to mix thoroughly because once the psyllium is activated with water it gels fast!
 Do not over mix.

 - Transfer to a lightly greased standard 8×4-inch bread loaf pan.